Mini Pearl Dwarf Daylily

 - OverviewLight Needs:Full sunWatering Needs:Once established, needs only occasional watering.Average Landscape Size:Foliage to 1 1/2 ft. tall, flower stalks taller.

-- DetailBotanical Pronunciation:hem-er-o-KAL-is HIB-ridPlant type:PerennialDeciduous/evergreen:HerbaceousSunset climate zones:1 - 24Growth rate:ModerateAverage landscape size:Foliage to 1 1/2 ft. tall, flower stalks taller.Special features:Attracts Butterflies, Deer Resistant, Dwarf Plant, Easy Care, Improved Pest and Disease Resistance, WaterwiseFoliage color:GreenBlooms:SummerFlower color:PinkDesign IdeasThis miniature Daylily is a carefree perennial that fits into almost any garden, no matter how small.
+- DetailBotanical Pronunciation:hem-er-o-KAL-is HIB-ridPlant type:PerennialDeciduous/evergreen:HerbaceousSunset climate zones:1 - 24Growth rate:ModerateAverage landscape size:Foliage to 1 1/2 ft. tall, flower stalks taller.Special features:Attracts Butterflies, Compact Form, Deer Resistant, Dwarf Plant, Easy Care, Improved Pest and Disease Resistance, WaterwiseFoliage color:GreenBlooms:SummerFlower color:PinkDesign IdeasThis miniature Daylily is a carefree perennial that fits into almost any garden, no matter how small.
 Spot into perennial borders as individuals or small clusters.
 Mass into a sea of color that functions much like groundcover.
 These little fellows are great in containers, pots or troughs and window boxes.
 With its strap-leafed form and flowers on long wand-like stems, Daylily offers dramatic relief between dwarf shrubs.Companion PlantsA beautiful plant to take the place of finicky Asiatic Lily.
 Use this Mini with the exotic but very easy Sword Fern (Nephrolepis exaltata) or Peruvian Lily (Alstroemeria Hybrids) with its pretty Azalea-like flowers.
 Try in alternating clumps with Little Grapette Miniature Daylily (Hemerocallis hybrids 'Little Grapette') woven into a carpet of the lovely blue-flowered Dalmatian Bellflower (Campanula portenschlagiana).
 For more cottage-garden charm, add the casual Wayne Roderick Fleabane (Erigeron x 'Wayne Roderick').

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 For a neat appearance, remove old foliage before new leaves emerge.
 Divide clumps every 2 to 3 years in early spring.Light Needs:Full sunWatering Needs:Once established, needs only occasional watering.